ModelOriented/DALEX/python/dalex/README.md

 The `dalex` package xrays any model and helps to explore and explain its behaviour, helps to understand how complex models are working.
 The main `Explainer` object creates a wrapper around a predictive model.
 Wrapped models may then be explored and compared with a collection of model-level and predict-level explanations.
 Moreover, there are fairness methods and interactive exploration dashboards available to the user.

-The philosophy behind `dalex` explanations is described in the [Explanatory Model Analysis](https://pbiecek.github.io/ema/) e-book.
+The philosophy behind `dalex` explanations is described in the [Explanatory Model Analysis](https://pbiecek.github.io/ema/) book.

 ## Installation